holoviz-topics/EarthML/doc/README.md

 > **NOTE:** After running that command you will notice that your catalog.yml
 > has changed. **DO NOT** check in that new catalog.

-Now you have your fake catalog setup and can run all the tests like:
+Now you have your fake catalog set up and can run all the tests like:

 ```bash
 pytest --nbsmoke-run -k ".ipynb"